We’re all about empowering you to trust in your own and natural ability to create the balanced and nourished life you’re meant to live.

 Having the privilege to grow up with such a health-conscious, cooking oriented family, I realized that not everyone learned to sauté at such a young age or even knew how to cook a simple weeknight dinner.
 This fuels my passion to teach others to learn how to nourish their bodies, take care of themselves, and cook more at home.

-Today, Emily Weeks, RDN, LD is a nationally recognized nutrition and culinary communications expert based in Fort Worth, Texas.
+Emily Weeks, RDN, LD is a nutrition and culinary communications expert based in Dallas, Texas.
 Emily believes the path to a nourished, happy life is to develop a healthy relationship with food, our minds and our bodies.
 By cooking more at home, eating and moving intuitively, we can achieve peace of mind and be happy in the here and now.
 Follow along for delicious, easy recipes and simple strategies to learn how to become comfortable in the kitchen and embrace mindfulness.

 She has been featured on Cosmopolitan, Buzzfeed, and The Huffington Post, and recently won the Texas Academy of Nutrition and Dietetics 2016 Media Award.

 Emily graduated with honors from Texas Woman’s University with a Bachelor of Science in Nutrition and completed her dietetic internship at Baylor University Medical Center in Dallas, Texas.
-She lives in Fort Worth, Texas with her husband and their two year old schnoodle puppy.
-When she’s not working with children or blogging, Emily loves taking her dog for a walk, going to yoga or cycling classes, and binge-watching TV shows with her husband, Nick.
+She lives in Wylie, Texas with her husband, daughter and schnoodle puppy.
+When she’s not cooking or blogging, Emily loves taking her dog for a walk, going to yoga or cycling classes, and binge-watching TV shows with her husband, Nick.